Human-Augment-Analytics/NFHM/README.md

 2) (SUBJECT TO CHANGE): run `$ conda activate backend_api && bin/dev` to start the python backend.
 3) Visit `http://localhost:8000/`

+## Jupyter Notebooks

+This project's dev container runs a docker image of jupyter notebooks at http://localhost:8888.
+The `/work/` (fullpath: `/home/jovyan/work/`) directory of this container is mounted to this repository on your local filesystem at `./NFHM/jupyter-workpad` so you can check in your notebooks to version control.

+Alternatively, you can use a local installation of Jupyter if you prefer.
+Regardless, by convention, check your work into the `./jupyter-workpad` subdirectory.

 ## Seeding Mongo with Raw Data